-1 Summary of our draft recommendations 2
+1 Summary of our recommendations 2

-2 FRNSW's response to false alarms and current charges 3
+2 FRNSW's response to false alarms and current charges 4

-2.1 FRNSW's response to alarms generated by AFAs 3
+2.1 FRNSW's response to alarms generated by AFAs 4

-2.2 Current false alarm charges 3
+2.2 Current false alarm charges 4

-2.3 How the charges for AFA false alarms are levied 4 5
+2.3 How the charges for AFA false alarms are levied 5

-2.4 Charging approaches in other jurisdictions 5
+2.4 Charging approaches in other jurisdictions 6

-3 How we made our recommendations 7
+3 How we made our recommendations 8

-4 User charges for false alarm attendance 10
+4 User charges for false alarm attendance 11

-4.1 Levying a charge may reduce the risk of further false alarms from AFAs 11
+4.1 Levying a charge may reduce the risk of further false alarms from AFAs 12

-4.2 False alarms raised through triple zero calls 12
+4.2 False alarms raised through triple zero calls 13

-5 Recommended charging structure and charging practices 13
+5 Recommended charging structure and charging practices 14

-5.1 Charging options we considered 14
+5.1 Charging options we considered 15

-5.2 Draft recommended charging option 14
+5.2 Recommended charging structure 16

-5.3 Leniencies and waivers 18
+5.3 Leniencies and waivers 22

-6 The efficient costs for false alarm attendance 27
+6 The efficient costs of false alarm attendance 33

-6.1 Calculation of the costs 28
+6.1 Calculation of the costs 34

-6.2 A portion of stand-by costs 31
+6.2 A portion of standby costs 37

-6.3 Other costs associated with automatic fire alarms 32
+6.3 Other costs associated with automatic fire alarms 38

-6.4 Broader economic costs of false alarms 32
+6.4 Broader economic costs of false alarms 38

-7 Recommended level of charges 33
+7 Recommended level of charges 39

-7.1 Setting incentives 33
+7.1 Setting incentives 39

-7.2 Options for charges 36
+7.2 Options for charges 43

-8 Impact of recommended charges 38
+8 Impact of recommended charges 44

-8.1 The full charge 38
+8.1 The full charge 44

-8.2 The discounted charge 38
+8.2 The discounted charge 44

-8.3 The revenue impact 39
+8.3 The revenue impact 45

-Α Assessment of alternative charging options 41
+Α Assessment of alternative charging options 47

-A.1 A single charge (status quo) 41
+A.1 A single charge (status quo) 47

-A.2 Scaled charges based on the type of premises 41
+A.2 Scaled charges based on the type of premises 47

-A.3 Scaled charges based on whether the building is primarily residential or non- Л1
+A.3 Scaled charges based on whether the building is primarily residential or non-

-A.4 residential A variable charge based on attendance time.
-41 42
+A 4 residential 47

-/ 1.↑ A variable charge based on attendance time.
-42
+A.4 A variable charge based on attendance time.
+48

-The Independent Pricing and Regulatory Tribunal (IPART) is reviewing Fire and Rescue NSW (FRNSW)'s fees and charges.
-Our review will recommend which of FRNSW's services should have user charges; and how FRNSW should recover the costs of providing those services.
+The Independent Pricing and Regulatory Tribunal (IPART) has reviewed Fire and Rescue NSW (FRNSW)'s fees and charges.
+We have made recommendations on which of FRNSW's services should have user charges; and how FRNSW should recover the costs of providing those services.
 Our recommendations will inform a review of the Fire Brigades Regulation 2014 (FB Regulation), and any new charges should apply from 1 September 2022.